REPORTING A CRIME

 - Please also remember that the police have additional resources and intelligence may assist in the crime which has been committed.

-- No CommentsSol Plaatje University does not condone any form of Gender …Read More »
+- No CommentsSol Plaatje University (SPU) is pleased to inform you that …Read More »